 Pep Guardiola has no intention of rushing Cole Palmer despite cameo in City win

+Pep Guardiola has no intention of rushing Cole Palmer despite cameo in Man City win

-The highly-rated 19-year-old came off the bench and scored a classy goal as City eased to a 5-1 win over Club Brugge.
+The highly rated 19-year-old came off the bench and scored a classy goal

 Pep Guardiola has no intention of rushing teenager Cole Palmer following his outstanding cameo in Manchester City’s Champions League cakewalk in Bruges.